Here you will find answers to some of the main questions asked by our guests. Don’t hesitate to contact us if you need help!

 Yes, in Spanish and English.
 You just have to send us an electronic mail specifying the details of your visit and we will have a guide waiting for you in the Visitors’ Center.
 Write to us at contacto@futangue.com

 The geography of Futangue is mountainous; however, there are sectors in the lower areas which are flatter and are accessible with a vehicle.
-People with reduced mobility enjoy free parking in the Pichi Lagoon, Los Coipos and El Vado sectors, where they can savor the marvelous scenery afforded by the native forest.
+People with reduced mobility enjoy free parking in the Pichi Lagoon sector, where they can savor the marvelous scenery afforded by the native forest.

 Send us an electronic mail and we will try to answer it!